 Who Killed President James Garfield? from “The Strange Fates of Robert Todd Lincoln”

 It was July 2, 1881 at the crowded Baltimore and Potomac Railroad Station in Washington, D.C.
-The new President, James A. Garfield was waiting in the lobby for the train to take him to New England.
-His Secretary of War, Robert Todd Lincoln arrived at the station to send him off when, just 40 feet away, Lincoln saw a man raise his arm and fire two bullets at the President.
-Garfield was mortally wounded.
+The new President, James A. Garfield was waiting for the train to take him to New England.
+Secretary of War, Robert Todd Lincoln arrived at the lobby when he saw a man fire two bullets at the President who would be mortally wounded.
 The shooter, Charles Guiteau, was a mentally imbalanced, disgruntled office seeker who believed he was acting as an “instrument of God.”

-Robert, the only surviving son of the assassinated President Abraham Lincoln, sprang into action.
-He ordered soldiers to secure the area and asked for Dr. Doctor Willard Bliss (yes, first name Doctor), who he believed had attended his dying father.
-In fact, President Lincoln's lead physician knew Bliss was an arrogant quack and pushed him aside.
-This time, Bliss would stubbornly secure his place as Garfield's lead physician.
-Lincoln was said to reflect, “How many hours of sorrow I have passed in this town.”
+Robert, the only surviving son of the assassinated President Abraham Lincoln, ordered soldiers to secure the area and asked for the doctor who he thought attended his dying father.
+In fact, Dr. Doctor Willard Bliss (yes, first name Doctor), was an arrogant quack who was pushed aside by President Lincoln's doctor.
+Now, Bliss stubbornly secured his place as Garfield's lead physician.

 Garfield suffered an agonizing 80 days while Bliss and his team prodded the wound with dirty fingers.
 Bliss also refused to correctly use Alexander Graham Bell’s newly invented metal detector, the Induction Balance, even after Bell reported that the metal bed upon which the patient lay was interfering with the device’s signals.